 As mentioned earlier, taxi is the most convenient and preferred method of transfer for many people when traveling from the airport to Keleti train station.
 Ensure that you have taken enough money with you, and also consider that if you use Euros, that the exchange rate might not be so favorable.

-Traveling from Budapest Airport to the Central Train Station via bus
+Traveling from Budapest Airport to the Main Train Station via bus

 Sad to say, there is no direct route from the airport to the main railway station.
 Thus, it takes you around 45 minutes to 1 hour before you can reach Keleti Station via bus.
 Also, you need to change the means of transport, not just once.
 The bus has two different routes to follow.